drcatdoctor/fcbot/README.md

  * `!fcstop`: Stop posting any updates.
  * `!fcstatus`: List added channels, whether updates are active, etc.
  * `!fcadminhelp`: Show admin commands.
+ * `!fcyear <league year>`: Switch the bot to track the same league, but with a different year.
+Happy New Year!

 ## FAQ